openziti/ziti-doc/docusaurus/docs/learn/introduction/_components.md

 BrowZer is a set of optional components which facilitate the bootstrapping of trust in a web browser **without** the need for client-side installations.
-This means there is no need to install an extension in web browsers, nor will is there a need to install one of the OpenZiti Mobile/Desktop Edge clients!
+This means there is no need to install an extension in web browsers, nor is there a need to install one of the OpenZiti Mobile/Desktop Edge clients!

 It enables automatic embedding of zero trust networking into a web application, thus